mx-2/gnome-shell-sass/README.md

+# Good-Old-Shell

+A Gnome shell theme which aims to bring back the look of the old transparent-black and colorful icons default shell from earlier Gnome versions to Gnome 3.38.

+Note: To get colorful icons you have to install an icon theme which provides full color shell icons as well.

+## Installation
+Place the generated gnome-shell.3.38.css to ~/.themes/good-old-shell/gnome-shell/gnome-shell.css

+Then open gnome-tweaks, enable the user-themes extension and select Good-Old-shell as shell theme.

+## GDM (advanced users)

+With Good-Old-Shell, you can theme your GDM login screen and use a custom wallpaper for it.
+Therefore, you have to install Good-Old-Shell globally by replacing your system theme with Good-Old-Shell (Ensure you have a backup first!
+Currently, this does not work on Ubuntu 20.04.)

+Usually the system theme should be at:
+/usr/share/gnome-shell/gnome-shell-theme.gresource.

+The script build\_gresource builds the required gresource file from the current system gnome-shell-theme.gresource and embeds Good-Old-Shell in it.
+The size of the given wallpaper file is used as screen resolution.
+By default, the wallpaper is loaded from:
+/opt/gdm-wallpaper/wallpaper.png

+You can use the provided gdm-wallpaper.svg to render some "shadow" on top of your wallpaper to improve readability of gdm's controls.

+Furthermore, you can use the build\_gresource script to embed custom, otherwise non-themable, icons for "no-notifications" and "no-events" in the gresource file.
+To do so, create and folder called "icons" next to the script and place your icons in it.

+---
+Original README below
+---

 # GNOME Shell Sass
 GNOME Shell Sass is a project intended to allow the sharing of the theme sources in sass between gnome-shell and other projects like